 Making specific screening for ASD routine for PHNs will increase the number of identified individuals and help to bridge the gap in ASD identification.
+Health and Social Care in

 I teach the nurses how to use the M-CHAT/F, how to observe children and notice things that had previously gone unnoticed.
 In global developmental screening, there is a lack; you can't examine the shared attention, the shared pleasure in a game or whether the child is interested in his or her peers.
 (D12, nurse in an FG)